randaller/cnn-rtlsdr/README.md

 ### TRAIN YOUR OWN DATA

-To train your own model, edit the file [prepare_data.py] to set own frequencies and ppm level (lines 40-41).
+To train your own model, edit the settings in file [prepare_data.py] to set own frequencies of local stations and ppm error.

 Then to obtain some samples run:
 ```